rust-lang-nursery/rust-cookbook/src/os/external/piped.md

 [![std-badge]][std] [![cat-os-badge]][cat-os]

 Shows up to the 10<sup>th</sup> biggest files and subdirectories in the current working directory.
-It is equivalent to run: `du -ah . |
+It is equivalent to running: `du -ah . |
 sort -hr | head -n 10`.

-It spawns Unix processes which are represented as [`Command`]s.
-In order to capture the output of a child process it is necessary to create a new [`Stdio::piped`] between parent and child.
+[`Command`]s represent a process.
+Output of a child process is captured with a [`Stdio::piped`] between parent and child.

 ```rust,no_run
 # #[macro_use]